Fans put down $2m for retro Atari

 "They're adults with serious disposable income and a weakness for nostalgia.
 Nintendo already proved there's a demand for an easy way to play older games with the NES and SNES Classic Editions, so it's no surprise that Atari wants to cash in too."

-The console made a brief appearance at last year's Games Developers Conference - but attendees were only able to look at the console, not play it.
+The console made a brief appearance at this year's Games Developers Conference - but attendees were only able to look at the console, not play it.

 But thousands of backers have decided to put trust in the team to hit their target of shipping the product by May 2019.